-I trained at Tavistock Relationships where I currently work as a Visiting Clinician and Tutor on the Psychodynamic Master’s programme (MSc).
+I trained at Tavistock Relationships, where I currently work as a Visiting Clinician and Tutor on the Psychodynamic Master’s programme (MSc).

-I trained at Tavistock Relationships in London where I also work as a Visiting Clinician and Tutor.
-I hold a BSc in Social Psychology with Philosophy, a Certificate of Higher Education in Counselling and a Postgraduate Diploma in Couple and Individual Psychodynamic Counselling and Psychotherapy which is accredited by the British Association for Counselling and Psychotherapy (BACP) I am a Graduate Member of Tavistock Relationships Association of Psychotherapists and Counsellors and an accredited member of the British Association for Counselling and Psychotherapy (BACP) and comply with the BACP’s Ethical Framework for Good Practice.
+I hold a BSc in Social Psychology with Philosophy, a Certificate of Higher Education in Counselling, and a Postgraduate Diploma in Couple and Individual Psychodynamic Counselling and Psychotherapy, accredited by the British Association for Counselling and Psychotherapy (BACP)

 Journal of Family Therapy